scionproto/scion/doc/dev/contribute.rst

   The technical team decides to **accept**, **postpone**, or **reject** the proposal based on the outcomes of the discussion and feedback from the community.
-:Design:
+:Initial Design:
-  If the proposal has been accepted, the authors submit a design document and submit it to the repository (:file-ref:`doc/dev/design`) in the form of a pull request.
+  If the proposal has been accepted, the authors complete an initial design document and submit it to the repository (:file-ref:`doc/dev/design`) in the form of a pull request.
+The design document has the status **WIP** and is linked to the WIP section of :doc:`design/index`.
+Once that pull request is approved and merged, the proposal issue is closed.
+A new issue (following the `Work Item` template), owned by the design proponent, is open to track its evolution towards its final form.
+The title of the issue may be of the form:
-  See :doc:`design/index` for details.
+  `<topic>: finalize design`.
+:Design Improvements:
+  Multiple revisions to the WIP document may be submitted and reviewed as PRs.
+  Participants may discuss any change required via the tracking issue.
 :Final review:
-  The design document will be reviewed by the assigned technical team.
-Since all major points should already be agreed upon in the proposal review, this final review is expected to be lightweight.
-After this review, the technical team may start the final comment period, together with a proposition to **merge**, **close**, or **postpone** the proposal.
+  Once the document reaches a form that appears consensual, the technical team starts the final comment period, together with a proposition to **accept**, **postpone**, or **reject** the design.

   The **final comment period** lasts **ten calendar days** and is advertised, such that stakeholders have a chance to lodge any final objections before a decision is reached.
-If no major comments are raised during the final comment period, the proposed action (close, merge, or postpone) is accepted; otherwise, the proposal goes back to the review step and is discussed further.
+If no major comments are raised during the final comment period, the proposed action (accept, postpone, reject) is acted; otherwise, the proposal goes back to the review step and is discussed further.

+  Following the decision, the document's status is changed to one of **Active**, **Postponed**, or **Rejected**, the design document is linked to the corresponding section of the index, and the tracking issue is closed.
+If the design's new status is **Active**, a new tracking issue is open for its implementation.
 :Implementation:
-  If the final comment period ends with the decision to merge the proposal, it becomes active.
-The proposal can now be implemented (typically, but not necessarily by the authors).
-The implementation is submitted as a pull request.
-The implementation will be reviewed; acceptance of the proposal does not automatically imply that its implementation will be accepted.
+  The design is implemented typically, but not necessarily, by the authors.
+  The implementation is submitted as one or more pull requests.
+The implementation will be reviewed; acceptance of the design does not automatically imply that its implementation will be accepted.

+  Once the implementation is deemed complete, the design document's status is changed to **Complete**, it is linked to the corresponding section of the index, and the implementation tracking issue is closed.

+  Should a decision be made to abandon or postpone the implementation, the design document's status is changed to **Postponed**, **Outdated**, or **Rejected**; depending on the reason for the decision.

 Learning resources
 ==================